-Traditionally, this type of R&D stems from basic research leading to applied research which, in turn, leads to development before ending in some form of commercialisation.
+Traditionally, R&D stems from basic research leading to applied research which, in turn, leads to development before ending in some form of commercialisation.

-As the percentage of R&D is expected to significantly grow over the coming years, it is unlikely this linear or pipeline model approach to innovation that has served in the past will be sufficient to meet the demand.
+As R&D continues to grow significantly over the coming years, it is unlikely that this pipeline model approach to innovation will be satisfactory.

 This knowledge ecosystem is setting out to accommodate all scenarios on the spectrum: from a short request for an expert’s opinion to a comprehensive research study that may stretch over a considerable period of time.

 It is intended this will be open to all areas of knowledge and all fields of study ranging from physics, engineering and IT systems to ecology, environment and society plus everything in between.

 Those seeking answers will be rewarded with solutions to their queries, while those providing the answers will have a platform to showcase their knowledge, increase their visibility and earn payment once a task is successfully completed.